apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

 Now, build run, and test!

-Only one operation was moved over, but you can get confidence that it works and even deploy the service.
+Only one operation was moved over, but you can already test that it works and even deploy the service at this point.

 #### Repeat for the remaining operations

-At this point, `POST /foo` and `GET /bar` are still manually implemented, but `GET /foo` is coming from your OpenAPI document and you only had to move the business logic over.
+At this point, `POST /foo` and `GET /bar` are still manually implemented, but `GET /foo` is coming from the OpenAPI document and you only had to move the business logic over.

-At your convenience, repeat this for the remaining two operations, until you have no manual operations (or feel free to keep some manual operations there, for example for serving static css/js files, those endpoints usually don't go into the OpenAPI document, which is meant mainly for the REST API).
+Repeat this for the remaining two operations, until there are no manual operations with business logic.

+Endpoints that provide static content, such as CSS or JavaScript files, are not usually considered part of the API, so they don't need to be included in the OpenAPI document.

 #### Final state

-You should end up with something like this:
+The end result should be something like this:

 ```swift
 let app = Vapor.Application()